gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

     DeviceTwinPeripheral* deviceTwinDevices[] = { &relay, &light };
     DirectMethodPeripheral* directMethodDevices[] = { &fan };
     ```
-4. In the main.c **InitPeripheralsAndHandlers** these sets (or collections) of device twins and direct methods are initialized.
+4. In the main.c **InitPeripheralsAndHandlers** these sets of device twins and direct methods are opened and initialized.
-5. The goal of the peripherals framework is to make it easy to connect code running on the Azure Sphere with Azure IoT Central **Settings** and **Commands**.

 <!-- ---